zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 This file shows the basic structure of a dockerfile.
 Every line in the dockerfile is an instruction of the form `INSTRUCTION arguments`.
 The instruction is case insensitive, but is capitalized by convention.
-Comments begin with a # and should also appear on their own line.
+Comments begin with a `#` and should also appear on their own line.
 Here's a rundown of the instructions we're using in our dockerfile:

 FROM
-: defines the base image to build off of.
-Required and should come before other instructions.
+: specifies the base image to build our image off of.
+[Alpine](https://alpinelinux.org/about/) in this case.
+This instruction is required and should come before other instructions.
 Only ARG is allowed to come before.

 RUN
 : run a command inside the container.
 The command is the same as what you'd run in your terminal.
 There's no limit to how many RUN instructions you can have.

 COPY
-: copy the specified directory on the host to a location in the container.
+: copy the specified directory on the host to a location in the image.

 VOLUME
 : set a location for the container to persist data